FRCDiscord/Dozer/docs/_build/html/_sources/Levels.rst.txt

 ======
 meesyncs
 ++++++++
-Function to scrap ranking data from the mee6 api and save it to the database
+Function to scrape ranking data from the mee6 api and save it to the database
 ::
    `{prefix}meesyncs`: Sync ranking data from the mee6 API to dozer's database